 It’s important to know whether you are losing water weight or fat weight.

 But here’s the kicker:

 Research says that “when you start a low-carbohydrate diet, you deplete the stored glycogen in your muscles” (2).
 This depletion then leads “to excretion of bound water” (3) from the body.

 Meaning your body is getting rid of water instead of fat.

 And if your goal is fat burning… Weight loss through water probably isn’t what you had in mind!

-This also means that contrary to popular belief, the best way to monitor weight loss is not necessarily a set of scales; but rather with a measuring tape.
+This also means that contrary to popular belief, the best way to monitor weight loss is not a set of scales – it’s a measuring tape.

 This will allow you to assess fat reduction, whereas scales don’t always allow for differences in water weight.

 3. How Do You Perceive Your Weight Loss?

 The way we perceive our own weight varies a lot between individuals.